WordPress/openverse/rfcs/search_relevancy_sandbox/20230331-project_proposal_search_relevancy_sandbox.md

    - This plan will describe a DAG which can be triggered to update the staging API database.
 2. Rapid iteration on ingestion server index configuration
-   - This plan will describe how rapid iteration of the Elasticsearch index configuration can happen.
+   - This plan will describe how rapid iteration of Elasticsearch index configurations can happen.
    - It should be assessed as part of this implementation plan whether it would be easier to convert the ingestion server to ECS or provide a mechanism on the existing EC2 infrastructure to update the Elasticsearch index